matrix-org/matrix-spec-proposals/specification/modules/end_to_end_encryption.rst

    }

 The type and content of the plaintext message event are given in the payload.

-We include the room ID in the payload, because otherwise the homeserver would be able to change the room a message was sent in.

 Other properties are included in order to prevent an attacker from publishing someone else's curve25519 keys as their own and subsequently claiming to have